ankitprahladsoni/eform-js/README.md

 * Install NodeJs
 * Run `npm install` to install dependencies
-* To run application, run `npm start` to start the application on port 8080
+* Run `npm start` to start the application on port 8080
-* all file changes will be hot deployed on the server
+* All file changes will be hot deployed on the server